fnxweb/gnome-shell-mythtv/README.md

 their anticipated deletion into account.

-Mostly to support this, but also to allow for others doing something similar, the extension uses delegate scripts to fetch the data it wants in the background.
-The default supplied one fetches data straight from the backend, but you may optionally supply another to fetch free-space information as well (or one that does both).
+Mostly to support this, but also to allow for others doing something similar, the extension allows you to specify an alternate location from which to get its information.
+Copy the existing file **config.eg** to **config** and edit it to point to a local HTTP server that can provide the required information.
+Each config. line takes a name (“free” or “myth”), an update period in seconds and a URL.

+The “myth” data should be the standard Myth XML output.
+The optional “free” data should be two lines, each with a numerical value.
+The first line must be the free space in GB, the second the number of hours of recording this represents.

 ![Screenshot](https://github.com/fnxweb/gnome-shell-mythtv/raw/master/images/screenshot-2.png)

-See the README in the delegate subdirectory within the extension for more details.
+See the **config.eg** file for details.

 ### Customisation